azdanov/tailwind-starter/README.md

 yarn

 # For development with webpack watch:
+npm run start

+# For minified and purged production build:
-npm run watch
+npm run build

 # For unminified and purged dev build:
-npm run dev

-# For minified and purged production build:
-npm run prod
+npm run build:dev
 ```

-Webpack will watch `/src/styles.css` and `/tailwind.js` and rebuild your stylesheet on every change.
+Webpack will watch `./src/styles.css` and `./src/index.html` and rebuild your stylesheet on every change.

-You can play around with `/index.html` to see the effects of your changes.